-I am currently working on a second book, The Aging of Empire: Patronage in Great Britain and India, 1857-1947, which focuses on how the Victorians mapped a politics of age onto the asymmetrical relation between colonizer and colonized.
+I am currently working on a second book, The Aging of Empire: Forms of Patronage in Great Britain and India, 1857-1947, which focuses on how the Victorians mapped a politics of age onto the asymmetrical relation between colonizer and colonized.
 This project demonstrates how progressive, linear models of imperial expansion derived their power from a tacit comparison to the development of a human life, entangling anxieties about the durability of empire with figures relating to old age and youthful inheritance.

 EducationPh.D.
 State University of New York at Buffalo, English Literature, July 2012.